sumitsekhar/mhe-angular-vending-machine/README.md

 The point of this kata is to provide a larger than trivial exercise that will show your understanding of Typescript and Angular.
 A significant portion of the effort will be in determining how to create your components and interact with the provided Angular services for managing communication across components and external API calls.

+## Interview Instructions

+Please fork the original repo https://github.com/mhelabs/mhe-angular-vending-machine and submit your work as PR to mhelabs/mhe-angular-vending-machine.
+In the PR comments please include any questions/feedback you have going along with your work.
+Thank you!

 ## Setup

 Install dependencies: